dask/dask/docs/source/spark.rst

 with their new effort, Tungsten.

 Dask is written in Python, a multi-paradigm language built on top of the C/Fortan native stack.
-It benefits from decades of scientific research optimizing very fast computation on numeric data.
-As such, dask is very good on analytic computations on data such as you might find in HDF5 files or analytic databases.
+This stack benefits from decades of scientific research optimizing very fast computation on numeric data.
+As such, dask is already very good on analytic computations on data such as you might find in HDF5 files or analytic databases.
 It can also handle JSON blob type data using Python data structures (which are `surprisingly fast`_) using the cytoolz_ library in parallel.

 Java Python Disconnect
 ~~~~~~~~~~~~~~~~~~~~~~

-Python users or Spark sometimes express frustration by how far separated they
+Python users on Spark sometimes express frustration by how far separated they
 are from computations.
+Some of this is inevitable, distributed debugging is a
+hard problem.
+Some of it however is due to having to hop over the JVM.
+Spark
-Spark workers spin up JVMs which in turn spin up Python
+workers spin up JVMs which in turn spin up Python processes.
+Data moving back
-processes.
-Data moving back and forth makes extra trips both through a
+and forth makes extra trips both through a distributed cluster and also through
-distributed cluster and also through extra serialization layers (see py4j_) and
+extra serialization layers (see py4j_) and computation layers.
+Limitations
-computation layers.
-Limitations like the Java heap size come as a surprise to
+like the Java heap size and large Java stack traces come as a surprise to users
-users accustomed to native code execution.
+accustomed to native code execution.

 Dask has an advantage for Python users because it is itself a Python library,
 so serialization and debugging when things go wrong happens more smoothly.